London Ontario Real Estate. No Fluff. No Sales Pitch. Just the Truth.

 Questions to Ask After the Home Inspection

 Now that you know what to ask for in the home inspection, let’s consider what happens after it’s complete.
-Here are a few post-inspection questions that homebuyers can feel comfortable asking to reassure them moving forward with the deal.
+Here are a few post-inspection questions that homebuyers can feel comfortable asking to help reassure them as they move forward with the deal.

 19. What are the costliest repairs needed?